coreyvelan/shim-review/README.md

 -------------------------------------------------------------------------------
 ### If shim is loading GRUB2 bootloader what exact implementation of Secureboot in GRUB2 do you have?
 (Either Upstream GRUB2 shim_lock verifier or Downstream RHEL/Fedora/Debian/Canonical-like implementation)
 -------------------------------------------------------------------------------
-We use debian's implementation of GRUB2 - latest from bullseye (2.04-20)
+We use debian's implementation of GRUB2 - latest from bookworm (2.06-3)

 -------------------------------------------------------------------------------
 ### If shim is loading GRUB2 bootloader and your previously released shim booted a version of grub affected by any of the CVEs in the July 2020 grub2 CVE list, the March 2021 grub2 CVE list, or the June 7th 2022 grub2 CVE list: